Rachel Bernstein LMFT, MSEd

 Why is this journal different?

 It can be used alongside therapy, support groups, or as a standalone self-help resource.
-The content is designed to support both your mind and your nervous system, recognizing that trauma recovery is deeply personal and often non-linear.
 If a prompt feels too difficult, you can skip it, return to it later, or adapt it to meet your needs and comfort.

 Picture